 Shopping

-Uppermill in particular is an absolute hive of independent business, from local produce to clothing to gifts.
+Uppermill in particular is an absolute hive of independent business, from local produce to clothing to gifts, and 10/10 charity shops.

 There’s Authentic, which describes itself as a treasure trove of artisan products; Puddleducks, which sells beautiful children’s clothing; and ‘slow fashion’ boutique Suki’s Wardrobe.

-Over in Delph, we’re very excited to see the doors to The Frostery Living’s homeware store open in the coming weeks.
+Over in Delph, we’re very excited to see the doors to The Frostery Living’s store open, with a space filled with homewares and other lifestyle bits from the best makers across the UK and Europe.

-A relative newcomer in Greenfield is The Old Cobblers, which sells natural wine, craft beer, great coffee and a range of gifts.
+Then another must-visit across in Greenfield is The Old Cobblers, which sells natural wine, craft beer, great coffee and a range of locally-made gifts, with no corkage should you want to neck your bottle of wine on the seats outside.

 If you’re wanting to go out dancing into the wee small hours, you’ll probably need to head a bit further towards Oldham town centre.